Amine99x/Dockerized-Flask-Application-with-Redis/README.md

 # Dockerized Flask Application with Redis

-Hello, my name is Amine.
+Hello, my name is **Amine**.

-I am a future Network and Programmable Services Engineer with a strong interest in Linux system administration, networking, and DevOps technologies.
+I am a **future Network and Programmable Services Engineer** with a strong interest in **Linux system administration, networking, and DevOps technologies**.
 I am passionate about building, managing, and automating IT infrastructures using open-source tools and modern practices.

-My technical focus is mainly on Linux environments, particularly Red Hat Enterprise Linux, where I develop and test most of my projects.
-Thanks to my solid foundation in Linux system administration, I prefer working in Red Hat–based environments to design and deploy reliable systems.
+My technical focus is mainly on **Linux environments**, particularly **Red Hat Enterprise Linux**, where I develop and test most of my projects.
+Thanks to my solid foundation in **Linux system administration**, I prefer working in Red Hat–based environments to design and deploy reliable systems.

 This project demonstrates how to **containerize a Python Flask application using Docker and Docker Compose** while integrating a **Redis service** for state persistence.